tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 ### Connecting to the Redux store

-The **connect** function accepts mainly two parameters, and returns a function.
+The **connect** function accepts two parameters (mostly) and returns another function.
 This function then accepts a component as a parameter, and returns the component with the **props** passed down through the store.

-The first parameter is a function that accepts the entire Redux store, and passing props to the component based on parts of the store that are passed down.
+The first parameter is a function that accepts the entire Redux store, and passes specific props to the component.
 Here we pass the **accounts** part of our store:
 ```
 (state, ownProps) => ({
   ...state.accounts
 }),
 ```
-Notice that this function also takes a **ownProps** parameter.
+Notice that this function also takes an **ownProps** parameter.
 This is useful if the container is the child of another component, in which case you would pass the props from the parent to the connected component.

 The second parameter takes the **dispatch** function as a parameter, and returns more **props** that act as functions that can alter the Redux store.
 In our current example, these don't do anything other than console.log their existence.

 ### Dispatching Actions

-To change the state of the Redux store, we'll need dispatch an **action**. an action is an object with a **type** attribute and other data as well.
+To change the state of the Redux store, we'll need dispatch an **action**. an action is an object with a **type** attribute, that can also contain other fields of data.
 Let's dispatch these actions in our container, by defining them in **application/actions/index.js** and **application/constants/index.js**.

 ```javascript
 /* application/constants/index.js */